mbello/aio-odoorpc/README.md

 ## Why use this instead of aio-odoorpc-base

-With this interface you can instantiate an object once and then make simpler invocations to remote methods like login, read, search, search_read and search_count.
-With aio-odoorpc-base, you get only the lower level 'execute_kw' call and must pass a long list of parameters on every invocation.
+With this interface you can instantiate an object once and then make simpler invocations to remote methods like `login, read, search, search_read and search_count`.
+With aio-odoorpc-base, you get only the lower level `execute_kw` call and must pass a long list of parameters on every invocation.

-Also, aio-odoorpc let's you simulate behavior of odoorpc by instantiating the AsyncOdooRPC class with a 'default_model_name' so then all method calls do not need to pass a 'model_name'.
+Also, aio-odoorpc let's you simulate behavior of odoorpc by instantiating the AsyncOdooRPC class with a `default_model_name` so then all method calls do not need to pass a `model_name`.
 In this way, you can easily replace the usage of odoorpc with this object (I know because I migrated a lot of code away from odoorpc).
 Of course, if you are migrating from odoorpc you should take the opportunity to migrate to async code as well.